tduretz/FCFV_Geodynamics.jl/README.md

 ![](/images/1_tri_diff_cst.png)

-The strange pattern is due to the white outlines around elments which I did not manage to remove when plotting with Makie.
+The "grainy" pattern is due to the white outlines around elments which I did not manage to remove when plotting with Makie.

 # References